What Are Discount Real Estate Brokers and Should I Use One?

 Can I negotiate a discounted commission with a traditional real estate agent?

 Real estate commissions are absolutely negotiable.
-Many agents come to the seller’s home prepared to negotiate.
-Agents are competing with other agents and the newly popular discount brokerage platforms.
-In short, some real estate agents are prepared to negotiate a lower rate and still provide more comprehensive services.
+Many agents come to the seller’s home prepared to negotiate because they know they’re competing with other agents and the newly popular discount brokerage platforms.

 “Today’s consumers are used to lower costs.
 The advances in technology have added efficiencies and made it easier for agents to provide full value at scale.
 And competition in this hot market has also reduced rates.
-Because the market value for homes today is a lot higher, there’s a lot more room for the agents to charge a discounted commission and still be compensated handsomely,” explains Ruiz.

 Will I really save money with a discount real estate broker?

 Whether or not you will save money with a discount brokerage depends on what you define as saving money.
 Because a top agent typically sells homes for more, the amount you pocket in profit on your home sale may be less with a discount brokerage than it would be with a full-commission agent.
-Other factors that play a role in savings include the value you put on your time and customer experience.

 “At the end of the day, there’s a balance.
-You have to ask: Do I want that Realtor® that’s willing to work for that rock-bottom compensation?” says Ruiz.
+You have to ask: Do I want that Realtor that’s willing to work for that rock-bottom compensation?” says Ruiz.

 Do discount brokerages represent homebuyers?

 Many discount brokerages offer commission rebates to homebuyers.
-While this may equal money in your pocket after your home sale, be aware that a rebate isn’t applied to the cost of your home and you’ll pay mortgage interest on the full amount.
+While this may equal money in your pocket after your home sale, be aware that a rebate isn’t applied to the cost of your home, and you’ll pay mortgage interest on the full amount.

 Should I hire a discount brokerage to sell my home?